- Why have you set up a new charity for swallowtails and birdwings?

 - How do you choose what species to help conserve?

 In 1991 the IUCN Lepidoptera Specialist Group, now the IUCN Butterfly Specialist Group, published an Action Plan outlining 34 priorities.
 Most of these are just as relevant today and we are using these to explore future possibilities.
 In addition to this global view, we aim to support swallowtail and birdwing projects at the local level, where a particular species, perhaps common at the global level, may have special local significance.

 - Where in the world do you have projects?

-One of our aims is to conserve Queen Alexandra’s Birdwing in Papua New Guinea.
+One of our principle aims is to conserve Queen Alexandra’s Birdwing in Papua New Guinea.
 A new book has brought the situation up-to-date (see Publications).
 We have established and supported projects in Australia, Sabah, Fiji, Jamaica, Dominica and the UK.
 We have a pipeline of new projects and will update the website with information.

 - Do you give grants for projects?